 Incentive Amount:

-Your recommended maintenance will vary based on the type of solar panels you have.
+The specific required maintenance steps will vary based on the type of solar panels you have.
 At a minimum, you should clean and inspect each panel once per season.
 Your solar contractor might offer comprehensive plans where they'll do the maintenance for you.